Luxoft/qml-coreui/docs/admin/install.md

 ### Editable Installation

-An editable installation only installs links to the orignal source.
-In effect updating the git checkout also installs the script.
+An editable installation only installs links to the original source.
+In effect updating, the git checkout also installs the script.

 ```sh
 git clone https://github.com/Luxoft/coreui-admin.git